HealthyStock

 Medical uses

-Tramadol Hydrochloride, a synthetic opioid of the aminocyclohexanol group, is a centrally acting analgesic with weak opioid agonist properties, and effects on noradrenergic and serotonergic neurotransmission.
-Although Tramadol is a synthetic analog of codeine, it has a significantly lower affinity for opioid receptors than codeine.
-The drug is available in formulations suitable for oral, rectal and parenteral administration.
-The analgesic potency is about 10-20% of the gold standard morphine.
+Tramadol hcl (Ultram) is a centrally-acting synthetic opioid analgesic.
+Tramadol is structurally related to codeine, but has a significantly lower affinity for opioid receptors than codeine.
+It is available in formulations for oral, rectal and parenteral administration.

-It is not classified as a controlled substance in the United States, and is available only with a prescription.
+Tramadol hcl is a non-scheduled analgesic: it is not classified as a controlled substance in the United States, and is available only with a prescription.

-Analgesic Potency
+Analgesic potency

 Pharmacological characteristics